KarimaMakhlouf/Impact_of_LDP_on_Fairness/README.md

 # Impact-of-KRR-on-Fairness
-Repository for the paper: Impact of Local Differential Privacy on Fairness.
+Repository for the paper: Title not yet set.
 (Here the link to the arxiv needs to be added and the bibtex for citation).

 # Codes & Datasets
 All the experiments are implemented in Python 3.
 We use Random Forest model for classification with its default hyper-parameters and we use the